 The Environmental Health and Code Enforcement Department will continue to accept web based permits for Garage sales at https://onlinepermits.mcallen.net/Portal/default.aspx If you are a new user you may register for a free Online Permit Portal account.
 It only takes a few simple steps.
-For those who do not have internet access for the permit portal, garage sale payments will be taken over the phone with a valid credit card.
-No cash will be accepted.

 The Health & Code Enforcement Department is charged with the enforcement of the Environmental and Health Code within the city limits of the City of McAllen.

 Comprised of Health Inspectors, Code Enforcement Officers, Code Enforcement Analyst, and Administrative Staff, the Health & Code Enforcement Department’s mission is to protect and promote the Health, Safety, and Wellbeing of all citizens.
 We strive to ensure safe food for the public, an environment free of hazards and illegal solid wastes, vibrant neighborhoods, and to promote sound environmental practices and procedures.
 We carry our mission efficiently, effectively, and professionally with respect and dedication to all citizens.